 Well-designed synchronous activities give more opportunities for making human connections than in a traditional classroom.
-For example, our Academic Programmes include support webinars where you have the opportunity to discuss the course and your learning beyond the academic content.
+For example, our Online Courses include support webinars where you have the opportunity to discuss the course and your learning beyond the academic content.
 As a slightly more informal discussion forum, it’s a chance to get to know your classmates better without taking away from valuable time with your tutor.
 There’s also no need to worry about what to say because your teaching assistant is there to prompt conversation.

 With no geographic constraints either, this means there’s a more diverse pool of voices to hear from.
 Take one of our recent online Law courses for example.
 Students living in Romania, UAE and Singapore were able to study with an Oxford-educated tutor based in Greece and a teaching assistant from the UK - an international learning opportunity that would not have been possible in-person this year.